Better omelets through chemistry

 - Butter is about 17% water, 80% fat, and a small amount of protein

 - Cornstarch is an emulsifier

 As it is heated, the molecular chains in cornstarch unravel and form a mesh with other starch chains, a process called starch gelatinization.
 It forms a custard-like gel of the water, fat, and protein in the eggs, cream, and butter.
+My friend Grant Crilly at ChefSteps, a far more accomplished baker than I, added that "as the cornstarch gels, it binds the water that is squeezed out of the cooking egg protein really capturing moisture and adding some elasticity."
+Lots of recipes take advantage of this by mixing egg and corn starch such as cookies, lemon bars, brownies, pudding, and crepes.
 The AmazingRibs.com science advisor, Prof. Greg Blonder, said “Essentially it forms an internal sauce.”

 Here's a short video of the process with special thanks to the late great pianist Don Shirley for his 1950s version of "At Last" written by Mack Gordon and Harry Warren in 1941.
 If you saw the movie Green Book, that was Shirley in the back seat.

 Course.
 Breakfast.
 Brunch.